In this article:

 How does tax-loss harvesting work?

 Tax-loss harvesting means selling a stock when it loses value, capturing that loss, and replacing it with a similar stock to keep you invested.
 Those losses can be used to offset gains elsewhere in your portfolio, which can lower your tax bill.
 Our technology will automatically harvest tax losses and rebalance your account when funds are deposited or withdrawn, or when the account loses 5% or more of its total value.
-Outside of those situations, tax loss harvesting and rebalancing will occur on a regular biweekly basis.
+Outside of those situations, tax-loss harvesting and rebalancing will occur on a monthly basis.

 The replacement stocks we buy might perform differently from the ones we sell, and tax-loss harvesting can cause your portfolio's performance to differ from the index.
 Whether tax-loss harvesting reduces your taxes depends on your overall tax situation.
 Please consult a tax professional for guidance on your specific situation.